Dina-abuzeneh/growth-mindset/README.md

-# growth-mindset
+# Growth-Mindset
-## summarize of growth mindset
+## Summarize of growth mindset

-what is the Mindset?
+What is the Mindset?
 - what think about my self
 - self preception or self theory

-how to keep yourself in a growth mindset?
+How to keep yourself in a growth mindset?

 1- Challenges